Please note these rules are based on The FEDERATION INTERNATIONAL TOUCH (FIT) -

 Discipline & Player misconduct

 Any player may be dismissed for a period of time, the remainder of the match or the remainder of the season following any misconduct.
 The organizers may choose to allow the offending team to replace the dismissed player or have them play short.
-The severity of the penalty is up to the discretion of the organizers.
+The severity of the penalty is up to the discretion of the organizers and the referee.

 Frequent Infringements.
 A Player who continually breaches the playing rules is liable for dismissal.
 Team captains are responsible for the conduct of players in their respective teams and should be aware that undisciplined players are disruptive to the spirit of the game.